From Robert Frost: Collected Poems, Prose, & Plays

 That much to sell, they’re worth as much to keep.”

 Update: Earlier this month Story of the Week presented “The Egg,” Sherwood Anderson’s famous tale about a man defeated first by the failure of the family’s chicken farm and then by the challenge posed by a single egg.
 You can now listen to best-selling novelist Rick Moody reading “The Egg” in streaming audio.
-(You can also download an MP3 file to listen to the story on your phone or other device.)
 And it’s free!
 Visit www.loa.org/sherwood to enjoy this audio selection, along with nine other Sherwood Anderson stories read by some of today’s leading story writers.

 This selection may be photocopied and distributed for classroom or educational use.